Skip to main content

 3. Save your changes and test

-Click Save to update your receptionist's knowledge.
+Click Save to update your receptionist's training.
 Then make a test call to confirm it works as expected.

 Did this answer your question?